 - Sexual Function

-The Range-of-Motion method focuses more on combining the particular diagnosis along with measurements of spinal range of motion.
-It is used much less frequently than the DRE Method so I am not going to discuss it in detail here.
+The Range-of-Motion method focuses more on combining the particular diagnosis and surgery along with measurements of spinal range of motion.
+It is used much less frequently than the DRE Method, so I am not going to discuss it in detail here.

-- Will you need ongoing medical treatment if you continue to have pain and other symptoms after neck surgery?
+- Will you need ongoing medical treatment for pain and other symptoms after neck surgery?
+If so, what time limits are there on getting that medical treatment?

 - Will your employer continue to provide you with a suitable job?